samay-app/samay/README.md

 ## Motivation

 After my GSoC '20 at LiberTEM, I wanted to have a video call with my mentors.
 They said yes, and since the next step was to find a suitable and common time, one of them sent me a link to a meeting poll created using a proprietary online service.
 It had surprisingly bad UX and was covered with advertisements.
-I searched for good, free and open source meeting poll tools, but didn't find any.
+I searched for good, free and open source group scheduling tools, but didn't find any.
 So I decided to fix that problem.

 ## Get in touch